 Chile election competitive despite conservative gains - poll

 A leftist senator running for president in Chile's November election is tied in a head-to-head match-up with the right's frontrunner, even as his support has slipped in recent months, a poll released on Thursday showed.
-The survey by pollster MORI shows Alejandro Guillier, a leftist former television journalist, winning 33 percent of the vote in a potential runoff, with conservative ex-President Sebastian Pinera taking 32 percent.
+FILE PHOTO: Leftist presidential candidate Alejandro Guillier poses for the media before meeting with members of the Socialist Party in Santiago, Chile April 11, 2017.

 Discussions